Configure DMARC using cPanel

 If you operate a web site via cPanel which includes email, and you intend to use services like Webdisk and automated SSL, it is probably less effort to use your web server as an authoritative web server.

-In some case, we manage authoritative nameservers for clients at Cloudflare and Microsoft 365.
+In some cases, we also manage authoritative nameservers for clients at Cloudflare and Microsoft 365.
 Both provide Enterprise grade suecurity and resiliency.
+How your email and website are organised influences how we need to deal with your authoritative nameservers.

 Without a working authoritative namserver, web sites, email, and more cease to work.
-So, at some point businesses have to develop in-house skill or outsource help to manage this critical Internet technology.
+So, at some point businesses have to develop in-house skills or outsource help to manage this critical Internet technology.